 At a minimum, homes will be elevated to two feet above the BFE as required by HUD or at least two feet above documented interior water marks, whichever water level is highest and reasonable.
-The Program is unable to elevate structures that are situated on leased land unless the permission of the land owner is secured.
+Local requirements for elevations more than two feet above BFE prevail, where required.
+For MHUs, if the Program elevation standard makes it infeasible to elevate, the HUD elevation requirement prevails.
+The Program is unable to elevate MHUs that are situated on leased land unless the permission of the landowner is secured.